Skip to main content

 Kincaid for Congress

-The families and business owners of Chinatown, Japantown, and Little Saigon are largely immigrants or the children of immigrants people who followed the legal immigration process, built businesses from nothing, and created some of the most culturally vibrant and economically productive communities in the Pacific Northwest.
+The families and business owners of Chinatown, Japantown, and Little Saigon are largely immigrants or the children of immigrants people who followed the legal immigration process.
+Built businesses from nothing.
+Created some of the most culturally vibrant and economically productive communities in the Pacific Northwest.
 They did everything right.
-And for years, they have been failed by the very officials elected to protect them.
+And for years they have been failed by the very officials elected to protect them.

 To the people of these communities.
 Kincaid sees you.
 I hear you.
 And I will stand with you not just in words, but in policy and in action.